 I was inspired this week by my daughter’s creativity.
 My wife was planning on baking some pies to give as gifts to a few friends and was buying aluminum pie pans.
-Felicity saw some Christmas tree-shaped cake pans and suggesting making the pies in them.
+Felicity saw some Christmas tree-shaped cake pans and suggested making the pies in them.
 My wife’s immediate reaction was, “No, pies have to be round.”
 But, she checked herself and thought, “Well, I guess that could work.”
 She ended up buying a bunch of the tree-shaped pans, and tonight she baked the first pecan pie.
 It turned out beautifully.
 She even got some dried cranberries to decorate the tree with, and a starfruit for the top.

 Just because every pie you have ever eaten has been round, don’t assume that every pie has to be round.
 Question everything, and always keep your mind open to new ideas.